 - Will you get custody of your children?

 - How much will you receive in child support?

 - Can your ex-spouse move your children out of state?

 Divorce has complicated legal, financial, and emotional matters.
-Stolfe Zeigler New Jersey Divorce Group is a divorce and family law firm serving all of New Jersey.
-Founding partners, Abigale M. Stolfe and Sonya K. Zeigler, are skilled divorce and family law attorneys and are well-equipped to help individuals navigate the complex family legal system of divorce, child custody, and property distribution.
+Stolfe Zeigler New Jersey Family Law Group is a divorce and family law firm serving all of New Jersey.
+Founding partners, Abigale M. Stolfe and Sonya K. Zeigler, are skilled attorneys and are well-equipped to help individuals navigate the complex family legal system of divorce, child custody, and property distribution.
 The legal team at Stolfe Zeigler is committed to securing a bright future for the clients and families they serve, through guided insight and zealous advocacy, and fighting to protect what they have worked so hard to earn.